CoatiSoftware/SourcetrailDB/README.md

 * Python (via [SWIG](http://www.swig.org/))

 If the language of your choice is not covered by this list, feel free to open an issue on the [issue tracker](https://github.com/CoatiSoftware/SourcetrailDB/issues) or even better: join us in our efforts on this project and provide a pull request!

+## Versioning

+The SourcetrailDB version format consists of three numbers and looks like this `vXX_dbYY_pZZ`.
+* `XX` marks the interface version of the API.
+This version is increases on every change that breaks backwards compatibility of the API.
+* `YY` marks the version of the database that will be generated when using the SourcetrailDB API.
+This version needs to match the database version of the Sourcetrail instance that is used to open the generated database file to be compatible.
+* `ZZ` marks the patch number of the build.
+It will increase with every release that publishes bugfixes and features that don't break any compatibility.

+You can find a complete list of available releases on the [GitHub release page](https://github.com/CoatiSoftware/SourcetrailDB/releases).
+If you are interested in the actual changes of every release, please take a look at the [Changelog](https://github.com/CoatiSoftware/SourcetrailDB/blob/master/CHANGELOG.md).

 ## Writing to the Sourcetrail Database